 100.64.0.0/10 range, and ACL is based off of assignable tags rather than IP ranges, so special awareness of Tailscale features would need to be baked into your applications if you needed more granular awareness for access control or identity.

-It uses WireGuard as its underlying VPN protocol, which is great, and we love the usability work they're doing too — we just don't want to be dependent on an external proprietary service for our internal networking.
+It uses WireGuard as its underlying VPN protocol (with a packaged userspace implementation, not the kernel module, though), which is great, and we love the usability work they're doing too — we just don't want to be dependent on an external proprietary service for our internal networking.

 Nebula is Slack's (open-source!) answer to this problem, and it uses a userspace client that implement a custom tunnel protocol based on Noise (which WireGuard is also based on).
 Implementing the tunnels in userspace adds a speed and latency hit compared to the WireGuard kernel module.